joryphillips/macarons/README.md

 # TODOs

-- We'll work to get the components easily decoupled from the Remix app in the near future!
+- Components better decoupled from the Remix app
 - Better formated code examples
 - More comprehensive API documentation (or at least links to Radix)